-Venturing out of the city can take you on day trips to nearby islands, the walled city of Padua, or off to Verona.
+Venturing out of the city can take you on day trips to nearby islands, the walled city of Padua, or to elegant Verona.

 Although not as popular with tourists as central and northern Italy, southern Italy has many charming and unusual towns.

 Seaside destinations like the Amalfi Coast are popular among tourists, as are Sicily and Naples.
-This is also the region where you can visit the ancient site of Pompeii.
-It's a nice day trip from either Naples or Sorrento.
+This is also the region where you can visit the ancient site of Pompeii, a nice day trip from either Naples or Sorrento.

 Italy's islands of Sicily is a fascinating place to visit.
 Steeped in tradition, there are many places where you'll feel like you've taken a step back in time.
 The island has great beaches, historic sights, and wonderful food.

 If you've been to Italy's top cities, you might want to consider some off the beaten track destinations.
 Enjoy small villages, historic cities, the countryside, and Italian life.